Membership log in

 The ABTT Council would be delighted to receive an application from you for the role of Young Representative.

-For the application you will need to submit a current CV with the names of two referees and a 250-word personal statement explaining why you would like to be a Young Representative.
-You may be asked to attend an interview for this position.
+For the application you will need to submit a current CV with the names of two referees.
+The referees should be willing to be contacted by the ABTT and to broadly confirm the contents of your CV.
+In addition please send us a 250-word personal statement explaining why you would like to be a Young Representative.
+You may request or be invited to have a discussion about the role with current Council members and Representatives.

 Financial reimbursement for reasonable costs for Young Representatives to attend meetings and other ABTT events is available.